sal55/langs/backups/readme.md

 Each amalgamation can be directly compiled by mm/bb, if first renamed to the desired lead module (so mm7.ma becomes mm.ma, or bb8.ma is also mm.ma).

-Alternatively, each .ma file can be expanded into its descrete.
+Alternatively, each .ma file can be expanded into its discrete files.
 This can be done with the BB compiler, for example:
 ````
   bb -decons bb8.ma
 ````